qcri-social/AIDR/Installation-Instructions.md

 This will help you login once and would execute all the commands in the script in a non-obtrusive manner.
 If you don't do this you will be asked to enter the asadmin username and password multiple times during the deployment process.

-**NOTE:** The default minimum http-thread-pool size for Glassfish is 5, and this may not be sufficient for the application.
+**NOTE 3:** The default minimum http-thread-pool size for Glassfish is 5, and this may not be sufficient for the application.
 This value can be increased via the admin console: Configurations -> server-config -> Thread Pools

 # 4. Post-installation MySQL commands (mandatory)